HongruiTang/RePaint-reimplementation/README.md

 ## Introduction

 This project aims to reimplement the paper RePaint: Inpainting using Denoising Diffusion Probabilistic Models.
 RePaint is a diffusion-based image inpainting method that excels at filling in large or complex missing regions by repeatedly resampling during the reverse diffusion process.
-Unlike traditional diffusion models that follow a fixed backward trajectory, RePaint introduces jumps-steps where the model intentionally moves backward in time before continuing forward-allowing it to better explore plausible completions and maintain global coherence.
+Unlike traditional diffusion models that follow a fixed backward trajectory, RePaint introduces jumps-steps where the model intentionally moves forward in time before continuing backward-allowing it to better explore plausible completions and maintain global coherence.
 This makes it particularly effective for challenging masks, such as alternating lines or irregular holes.

-The key contributions of the paper include: (1) a conditioning method that does not require retraining the DDPM, (2) a resampling schedule that improves semantic coherence, and (3) strong empirical results that outperform GAN and autoregressive baselines on multiple mask types.
+The key contributions of the paper include:
+1) A conditioning method that does not require retraining a Denoising Diffusion Probabilistic Models (DDPM)
+2) A resampling schedule that improves semantic coherence
+3) Strong empirical results that outperform GAN and autoregressive baselines on multiple mask types

 ## Chosen Result